If you are an espresso fanatic, there’s a good chance that you’ve drooled over a Jura machine before.

 With some of these tech-heavy machines comes a pretty hefty footprint.
 If you have a small space, don’t opt for a machine that is going to take up the whole counter.
-Jura’s size range varies from ultra compact to miniature tanks, so just measure BEFORE you buy.

-Jura accessories and add-ons
+Jura Accessories and Add-Ons

 As you know, much of your brew’s heat is lost when you pour it out into a cold cup.
 Jura’s cup warmer will warm your cups to about 131oF, which is the optimal temperature into which to pour a hot brew.

 The Jura Cup Warmer is neat and compact and has a handy, programmable timer so you can have your cups warmed and ready to receive your brew.

 As you will have gathered from our reviews and education section, Jura coffee machines are undoubtedly some of the very best quality automatic coffee machines currently out there on the market.